Import JSON Data to Google Sheets

 1 – Launch the extension.
 A navigation pane on the right side appears.

-4 – For Base URL, add the Harry Potter API base URL.
-In this example, it’s https://hp-api.onrender.com
+– Under Base URL, add the Harry Potter API base URL.
+In this example, it’s https://hp-api.onrender.com.
+Note that this could be your preferred API endpoint.

-5 – For Authorization, select No Auth.
-The API doesn’t need any authentication.
+– For Authorization, select No Auth.
+This API doesn’t need any authentication.

 Optional: You may choose Test before saving to verify that the API base URL is valid.